Karlous Miller: Other media

 In October 2018, Miller confirmed on the Breakfast Club that he won't appear in the upcoming season of Wild'n Out, and that he had been fired.
-However, he was eventually brought back to the show per fans requests.
+However, he was eventually brought back to the show per fans' requests.

 Influences

 Miller stated his comedic influences consists of Redd Foxx, Bernie Mac, Mo'Nique, Richard Pryor, Eddie Murphy, Cedric the Entertainer and Steve Harvey.
 Miller also attributes his comedic influence to his family and acknowledges them in his boisterous and edgy humor.

 Personal life

-Miller was in a relationship with fellow comedian Ashima Franklin.
+Miller was in a casual relationship with fellow comedian Ashima Franklin.
 They welcomed their son in December 2008.
 Miller co-parents his son with Franklin, despite their relationship ending.